thaliaarchi/notes/topics/archival/archiver_tool.md

 ### Internet Archive

 I need good caching for IA content, to avoid frequent retrieval.
-I could store it in `~/.archive/http/<url>/ia:<timestamp>/{headers,meta}`.
+The WARC and HTTP headers would be stored together as a file at `~/.archive/http/<url>/<timestamp>`, including prefix lines for metadata of where the record was downloaded.
+The bodies would be stored in `~/.archive/objects`.
 The `url` field would be normalized similarly to `urlkey`, but be represented as nested dirs.

 I should make a polished crate for working with the documented and undocumented IA APIs.